-The transportation system plays a critical role in connecting workers to jobs, connecting employers to the talent that they need and moving goods around the region.
+The transportation system plays a critical role in connecting workers to jobs and connecting employers to the talent that they need and moving goods to, from and around the region.
 Shifts in the economy often lead to changes in how people and goods travel through the region.
-The RTP supports the region's economy by improving connections to jobs and responding to changing transportation patterns in the region.
+The RTP supports the region's economy by improving connections to jobs and responding to changing transportation patterns.